PRI advances the research agendas and academic careers of our PRI Associates through targeted funding.

 SSRI offers several types of funding for researchers working in the social sciences.
 We have different levels of funding, as well as funding that is specific to different institutes, types of research, and services offered.
 For more information, please click here.

 PRI Seed Grants

-PRI invites applications for seed grant funding that are interdisciplinary, innovative, likely to have special scientific impact, and related to our signature themes.
+PRI puts out two calls per year for seed grant funding that are interdisciplinary, innovative, likely to have special scientific impact, and related to our signature themes.

 Award of up to $10,000 provide support to develop proposals for external funding.
 Activities supported by new seed funding may include a course buyout for the lead investigator at a flat rate of $7,500, which has been negotiated with PRI-affiliated academic departments.